chase-lab/biodiv-patterns-course-2023/week 1/2 - Tuesday/readme.md

   - Lecture to introduce geometric population growth

-  - Computer exercises on geometric population growth and extension to introduce stochasticity
+  - Computer tutorial: geometric population growth, and an introduction to stochasticity

 ## Part III: Process-based models II (1300 ~ 1500)

-  - Lecture and computer exercises based on Thompson et al. 2020 Ecol Lett metacommunity model
+  - Lecture and tutorial: Metapopulation theory, dispersal and environmental variation